netsec-ethz/rains/design-scalable-signature-updates.md

   of a key compromise as a single signature is enough to get a valid assertion.
-  On the other hand having an unused but still delegated key pair allows an authority to quickly switch to the unused pair in case of compromise of the main key pair.
+  On the other hand having an unused but still delegated key pair allows an authority to quickly switch to the unused pair in case of compromise of the main key pair(s).
+- Assuming only one signature per assertion: The longer the lifetime of an assertion is the longer the overlapping part with the next assertion is and the authority has more time to react to errors but period over which the assertions will be spread is shorter which results in more incoming traffic when the assertions are expiring.

 ## DNS case

-In an ideal setting an authority receives all delegation assertions on the signature chain to the root in short regular intervals from its superordinate.
+In a DNS like setting an authority receives all delegation assertions on the signature chain to the root in short regular intervals from its superordinate.
 A short interval would be a couple of minutes which allows a possible attacker to exploit a misconfiguration or a key compromise only for this short period.
 An